benie254/django-getting-started/README.md

 You should also keep sensitive information/data in your local system and not expose them to the public by pushing them to GitHub.
 A `gitignore` file comes handy in this case as well.

 You will add your virtual environment to `gitignore`.
 Later on, you will learn how to retrieve the packages/libraries stored in your virtual environment so that you can still access these `dependencies` even when you don't have access to the virtual environment that you created earlier on.

+#### i.
+Create a `gitignore` file

+If you don't have a `gitignore` file already, you will need to create one in the root directory of your workspace.
+Follow these steps:

+- Open your workspace's file explorer.
+- Manually create the `gitignore` file in the root directory of your workspace.